FilipDominec/unechelle/README.md

  *  20 €	3D-printing a box of black PLA (optional)
  * *sum = 650-750 €*

-## Installation and basic camera testing
+## installation and basic camera testing

 This procedure was tested on Ubuntu 18.04.
 It should be easily adapted for other linux distributions, and theoretically one should be able to run the scripts on other operating systems, too.